COVID Secure - Jackdaws

 What’s going to happen at break times?

+You will be advised to leave the studio space so it can be aired.
 Our cook will pour and serve your drinks and cakes as required.
-Please consume in the garden if the weather is suitable or use the rooms in the house, with no more than two people in each room, in order to maintain social distancing
+Please consume in the garden if the weather is suitable.

 Will wine be available?